afrigem/ProductManagement/README.md

 Proper error handling, returning appropriate HTTP status codes for various actions (e.g., 404 for not found, 400 for bad request).

 DEPLOYMENT:
-Deploy the API and make API accessible, stable, and secure.
+API accessible, stable, and secure.

 C.  FUTURE GOALS

+Artificial Intelligence: Integrate machine learning for image recognition and product recommendation system.

+Dermatologists dashboard: Gain access to customer AI analysis reports and provide virtual consultations to clients.

 Product Reviews: To allow users to submit reviews and ratings for products and an endpoint to retrieve product reviews.